Voluntary price for the small consumer (PVPC)

 On your electricity bill, in the part that refers to 'Contract details', the type of contract should indicate PVPC if you are subscribed to this type of contract.
 If it does not appear, you are not covered by this type of tariff, but you can contract it through one of the regulated market reference retailers listed by the National Markets and Competition Commission (CNMC).

-• It will have a fixed amount, for the contracted power, i.e., the maximum amount of instantaneous consumption that can be made without the Power Control Switch tripping.
-This is also known as contracted power billing.
-This concept is always the same and is applied in the same way, whether you consume energy or not.
+- A fixed energy cost, corresponding to the contracted power, i.e., the maximum amount of instantaneous consumption that is available to a user.
+This is also known as contracted power billing and includes a penalty factor if the power demanded exceeds the contracted power in any hourly period.
+This concept is always the same and is applied in the same way, whether you consume electricity or not.

-• In addition, it will have a variable part that reflects the total cost based on the hourly price of the PVPC 2.0 TD for the electricity consumed). depending on the hourly discrimination of each consumption period, which is measured, in the majority of cases, through smart meters.
+- Additionally, a variable part or section that reflects the total cost of the electricity consumed based on the hourly price of the PVPC 2.0 TD (energy consumed billing), which is measured, in most cases, through smart meters.
 The amount will depend on when and how much is consumed.

 How is the PVPC price established for each hour of the day?

-The PVPC price curve published by Red Eléctrica de España through the eSios website and its redOS app breaks down the different price components for each hour of the day.
+The PVPC price curve published by Red Eléctrica through the eSios website and its redOS app breaks down the different price components for each hour of the day.

 Why does Red Eléctrica de España provide this information if it does not set the prices?